Blood Cancer Awareness Month

-Understanding the importance that early detection is key to treatment success, members of the Texas House and Senate made improving patient access to treatments a priority during the 2015 legislative session.
-The passage of House Bill 21, known as the “Right to Try Act”, allowed patients with terminal illnesses to have increased access to potentially life-saving treatments.
+Understanding the importance that early detection is key to treatment success, members of the Texas House and Senate made improving patient access to treatments a priority.
+The passage of House Bill 21, in the 85th legislative session, known as the “Right to Try Act”, allowed patients with terminal illnesses to have increased access to potentially life-saving treatments.
 In addition to this bill, the legislature also allocated additional resources towards cancer research and prevention programs, such as the Cancer Prevention and Research Institute of Texas (CPRIT).
 In the 86th legislative session, members passed HB 39, which repealed time limitations on the award of grants by CPRIT.

 To learn more about blood cancer and the significance of this awareness month, please visit the Leukemia and Lymphoma Society.
 Additional information about risk factors and prevention information is also available by visiting the American Cancer Society.

-If you would like to review more about the legislature, please visit the Texas Legislature online at the Texas Legislature Online.
+If you would like to review more about the legislature, please visit the Texas Legislature Online.
 If you have questions regarding any of the information mentioned in this week’s article, please do not hesitate to call my Capitol or District Office.
-As always, my offices are available at any time to assist with questions, concerns or comments (Capitol Office, 512-463-0672; District Office; 361-949-4603).
+As always, my offices are available at any time to assist with questions, concerns, or comments (Capitol Office, 512-463-0672; District Office; 361-949-4603).

 – State Representative Todd Hunter, District 32